 In fact, DEI is a culmination of all of these meanings.

 - Diversity: The representation of all of our varied identities and differences collectively and as individuals.

 - Equity: Ensuring fair treatment and equality of opportunity for all employees.

 - Inclusion: The philosophy or a management style that actively invites the contribution and participation of all people.

 At Schrödinger, DEI is a top priority and supports a most important aim: to ensure that all employees feel safe, comfortable and valued.
 Those are the types of employees who are far more likely to stay at their respective companies and invest in them.
 Innovation, disruption and challenging the norm–the bold actions upon which great companies are built–rely on people to make them happen.
-Creating a workplace environment that embraces its people and their unique opinions and ideas empowers more individuals to take action, ultimately fostering more creativity, novel ways of thinking, better problem solving and greater perspective within an organization.
+Creating a workplace environment that embraces its people and their diversity of opinions and ideas empowers more individuals to take action, ultimately fostering more creativity, novel ways of thinking, better problem solving and greater perspective within an organization.